jaehughes/IDPDocs/docs/assesment.md

 * **2D Drawing of parts/subsystems.**  2D drawings of each of the parts should be developed.
 These should be sufficiently detailed such that if given to another person, they could build and assemble the system.
 These will also be useful for yourselves when constructing the robot.
 The parts should be laid out appropriately on the drawing and should include: Major dimensions (of folded and unfolded structures where applicable), indications if any threads should be applied to holes.
 Make sure you have a drawing with:
     * Each part with dimensions
     * Where applicable folded and unfolded views and dimension
-    * If tapping holes identify this
+    * If you are tapping holes identify this
     * If you want to include multiple parts per drawing, make sure they are appropriate to mix - don't mix 3D printing/laser cutting drawings

 Some examples of good/bad drawings can be found [here](http://www3.eng.cam.ac.uk/DesignOffice/idp/resources/current/da_mech1.pdf).